 Call for Papers

-We expect essay submissions to be well-researched and to contribute to an ongoing scholarly conversation.
-Submissions should be between 2,500 and 5,000 words and adhere to MLA citation and formatting guidelines, including using double spacing and 12 pt.
+Essay submissions must be supported by scholarly research.
+Submissions should be between 2,500 and 5,000 words, and adhere to MLA citation and formatting guidelines with double-spacing and 12 pt.
 Times New Roman font.
-Essays should be submitted as a Word document.
-We are also considering creative writing and visual pieces including photography and artwork that explore these same themes; please be sure to indicate the “type” of your work (article, visual art, or creative work) in our submissions portal.
-For formatting examples, see this past issue of the Digital Literature Review.
+Submit essays as a Word document.
+We are also considering visual pieces, creative writing, and/or artwork that explore elements of multispecies theory.
+Please indicate the “type” of your work (essay, visual art, creative writing) in the submission portal on the DLR website.
 Please direct any questions to dlr@bsu.edu.
-All submissions are due by 11:59pm EST on Saturday, January 28th, 2022.
+All journal submissions are due by 11:59 p.m.
+Sunday, January 28th.